Is Yule Cultural, Religious or Tribal?

 Christians celebrating Yule will attend a Christ Mass; and,

-Most of Sweden will simply gather and celebrate December 24th as a cultural holiday
+Most of Sweden will simply gather and celebrate December 24th as a cultural norm

 8. Origins of the Tree, Tomte and Straw Goats